Hoddesdon: Roads

 Hoddesdon contains a small part of Ringway 4, part of the 1960s London Ringways scheme and the only part built north of London further east than Watford.

-Linking the town to the A10, the A1170 Dinant Link Road has an overly large junction between the link road and the A10, and was built with space available to continue the road westward over the A10 as originally planned.
+Linking the town to the A10, the A1170 Dinant Link Road has an overly large junction between the link road and the A10; it was built with space available to continue the road westward over the A10.

+Buses

+Local bus services are operated primarily by Arriva Herts & Essex, Central Connect, Centrebus (South), Epping Forest Community Transport and Uno.
+Routes connect Hoddesdon with Broxbourne, Harlow, Hatfield, Hertford, Stevenage, Waltham Cross and Ware.